 Rogers’ Last Words

-The bodies of the two men were found some distance from each other.
-A journal containing a scribbled note was found on one body. the note read:
+According to the reports the bodies of the two men were found some distance from each other.
+A journal containing a scribbled note was found on one body.
+The note read:

-In the pocket of the other body was a letter of credit for £15, 3s issued by Wells Fargo Bank made out to Mrs. Constance Hoskins from William McDonald.
+In the pocket of the other body, assumed to be McDonald, was a letter of credit for £15, 3s issued by Wells Fargo Bank made out to Mrs. Constance Hoskins from William McDonald.